telexintegrations/ekefan-go/README.md

     ```

   - Instrument your application:
-    - create a main.go file and instrument it using GinAPM middleware
+    - create a simple web server in a file, main.go and instrument it using GinAPM middleware

     ```go
     package main